 “How do we help women succeed?
 Well, you certainly can’t do it with wishful thinking,” said Kleffel.
 “We ask women to get involved in mentoring.
 Every woman’s job at Seacoast is to be a mentor and to be mentored.
-Women need a series of mentors both female and male.
-We point them to mentors and teach them how to ask someone to mentor them.
+Women need a series of mentors, both female and male.
+So we point them to mentors and teach them how to ask someone to mentor them.
 We will even facilitate these introductory conversations.”

-In addition to mentoring, Kleffel also encourages participation in Seacoast’s associate resource group for women: Women Mean Business.
+In addition to mentoring, Kleffel encourages participation in Seacoast’s Associate Resource Group for women: Women Mean Business.

-“Of all the things that our associate resource group for women does, reminding them they are not alone and that leadership at Seacoast, both men and women, see value in them and are eager to help them succeed is perhaps its most important function,” said Kelffel.
+“Of all the things that our Associate Resource Group for women does, reminding them they are not alone and that leadership at Seacoast, both men and women, see value in them and are eager to help them succeed is perhaps its most important function,” said Kleffel.
 “Knowing others believe in you gives you the courage to aim a little higher.”